maxeq/datatable/README.md

 ## 🚀 Usage

-Here’s a basic example of how to use the `DataTable` component:
+Here’s an example of how to use the updated `DataTable` component:

 ```tsx
 import React from 'react';